Eastern Loggerhead Shrike Program

-Up to 23 per cent of shrikes spotted in the wild have been birds released from our conservation breeding program in previous years.
+Up to 36% of shrikes spotted in the wild have been birds released from our conservation breeding program in previous years.
 The majority of these birds pair successfully with wild mates and contribute a significant number of young to the wild population.

 Meanwhile, we continue to gather clues about where our Ontario birds go during the winter, and how they get there.
 So far, we have evidence that a portion of Ontario eastern loggerhead shrikes winter in both the north- and south-eastern United States, and there is a clear link with the Virginias, with birds banded in Ontario seen in Virginia, and vice versa.
 Tracking data has so far revealed two potential migratory strategies in Ontario, with some birds heading southwest to pass in to the U.S. around Windsor, and others appearing to head more directly south to hop across Lake Ontario.
 Lately we’ve also tracked birds migrating through Pennsylvania during both their spring and fall migrations, and with each year of tracking data collected the picture of shrike movements to and from Ontario is coming into clearer focus.

-We have proven that we can breed and release shrikes that survive in the wild, migrate south and return to Ontario to breed successfully.
-And they do this at a rate at least as high as their wild-born counterparts.
+We have proven that we can breed shrikes capable of surviving and thriving in the wild.
+Birds released from our conservation breeding program have successfully migrated south and returned to Ontario at a rate at least as high as their wild-born counterparts.
 According to population viability analyses conducted in 2009 and 2015, conservation breeding alone is unlikely to restore the wild population to a self-sustaining level.
 However, the release of young birds has certainly had a stabilizing effect and the situation would be even worse without the breeding effort.
 The graph below shows the number of birds that have been found in the wild in the two main core areas, Carden and Napanee, since Wildlife Preservation Canada took over program coordination.

-Releases were happening in Carden over this time, and though there were some dips in the population in that area, there were generally more birds found there than in Napanee, which didn’t host a release site until 2012.
-Though it’s difficult to attribute the recent upturn in the population across Ontario to any one factor, the release of juveniles has certainly had a positive effect on the numbers of birds we’ve seen in the wild, as birds coming from the conservation breeding program have made up approximately 20-30% of the wild population in recent years.
+Releases began in Carden in 2005 and in Napanee in 2012, and populations in each area nearly doubled in the years following those efforts.
+Though it’s difficult to attribute those upturns in the population to any one factor, the release of juveniles has certainly had a positive effect on the numbers of birds we’ve seen in the wild, as birds coming from the conservation breeding program have averaged 20-30% of the wild population in recent years.

 So far, the conservation breeding program is doing its job: keeping eastern loggerhead shrike present in Canada while we work to discover and address the causes of loss during the migration cycle.
 Once we address those causes, the conservation breeding will be an essential tool in helping the wild population begin to grow again.